ezratech/ezhealth/README.md

 > ## Fitness

+735/5000

-- Gym is one of the most popular types of fitness today.
+- Gym is one of the most popular types of exercise today.
 However, not everyone has a lot of time to go to the gym regularly.
-- Daily Fitness will let you achieve great results, in the shortest amount of time.
+- Daily exercise will allow you to achieve great results, in the shortest amount of time.
-- Daily Fitness contains an extensive database of muscle exercises along with very detailed and specific instructional images for each movement.
-Users can practice according to the available plan that the application provides to suit their own needs.
+- Daily Fitness contains rich muscle exercises with very detailed and specific instructional images for each movement.
+Users can practice according to available plans that the application provides to suit their own needs.
-- The application uses Google Voices to help users know the next exercises, remaining time as well as training progress.
+- The app uses Google Voices to help users know the next exercises, remaining time and training progress.
-- In addition, many users will receive trophy as well as training time, completed rounds as well as manage burned calories.
+- In addition, many users will receive trophies and manage exercise time, complete sets and burned calories.

 ---